zabokaa/vina/README.md

 ## Acknowledgements

 - This project is based on full-stack course @ Code Institute, especially the Walk-through-project "I Think Therefore I Blog"
-- Images from Pexels or mine.
+- Images from Pexels or mine